On checkable codes in group algebras: Code-checkable group algebras

 \section{Code-checkable group algebras}

-Let $KG = B_0 \oplus \ldots \oplus B_s$ be a decomposition of $KG$ into $p$-blocks $B_i$ where $\cha K=p$ and $B_i=f_iKG$ with block idempotents $f_i$.
-Recall that the $B_i$ are $2$-sided ideals and as such indecomposable.
+Let $KG = B_0 \oplus \ldots \oplus B_s$ be a decomposition of $KG$ into $p$-blocks $B_i$, with $\cha K=p$ and $B_i=f_iKG$ with block idempotents $f_i$.
+Recall that the $B_i$ are $2$-sided ideals and as such, indecomposable.
 They are uniquely determined by $KG$.
 Furthermore, the $f_i$ are primitive idempotents in the center of $KG$.
-For more details the reader is referred to (\cite{HB}, Chap.
-VII, Section 12).
+For more details the reader is referred to (\cite[Chap.
+VII, Section 12]{HB}).

 If $C \leq KG$ is a group code, then $C = Cf_0 \oplus \ldots \oplus Cf_s$.
 One easily sees that $C$ is checkable, i.e. $C =\ann_r(KGa)$, if and only if